thedatasnok/idata2304-iot-project/README.md

 In cases where extra metadata is useful to narrow or guide the HTTP server as to what the client is looking for, query parameters can be used.
 Query parameters are key-value pairs of strings encoded as query strings in the HTTP requests URL.
 These parameters are appended at the end of the request URL.
 In this project, these parameters are used to give the server a parameter that we can use to limit the response to what is beneficial to the user ([Wikipedia 2022][wikipedia-query-strings]).

-Data being uploaded to a HTTP server is typically encoded using a predetermined format in the requests body.
-The kind of encoding used varies and is defined in the request and response `Content-Type` headers ([MDN 2022][mdn-http-post]).
+Data being uploaded to or sent from a HTTP server is typically encoded using a predetermined format in the body.
+The kind of encoding used varies and is defined in the request and response `Content-Type` header ([MDN 2022][mdn-http-post]).
 In this project we have decided to utilize JSON encoding.
 JSON is short for JavaScript Object Notation and the encoding format stems from the representation of objects in the JavaScript programming language.
 JavaScript is a scripting language originally made for web pages ([MDN 2022][mdn-javascript]).
 It allows for more dynamic behaviour than what is achievable using plain HTML and CSS.

 Client-side web applications can be built in numerous ways.
 Our application is built with TypeScript, another programming language built on top of JavaScript.
 To represent our user interface in a declarative manner, we use React as a framework.
 The source code is a mix of TypeScript and HTML markup (tsx), grouped into reusable bits where applicable.
 TypeScript code in React can be compiled to JavaScript equivalents and furthermore bundled as HTML and JavaScript files that can be served on a HTTP server.
 The client-side application makes use of the Fetch Browser API to fetch JSON data from the ingestion service.
 Since JSON objects are how objects are represented in JavaScript, we do not have to serialize our responses in the client application.